Lake Rotoiti Circuit: The Perfect Lakeside Walk in Nelson Lakes National Park

 Elevation and Terrain Challenges

-Be prepared for creek crossings and the notable Travers River crossing between Lakehead Hut and Coldwater Hut, which can be tricky during high water levels.
+Be ready for creek crossings, including the notable Travers River between Lakehead Hut and Coldwater Hut.
+These can be challenging during high water levels, so caution is advised.

 Fitness Level Recommendations